f0rr0/dragand-subtitle-plugin/README.md

     filepath     : "/a/specific/path/to/movie",
     title        : "Inception",
     apis         : ["open-subtitle", "addicted"], // False --> all apis
-    languages    : ["fr", "uk"] // || false all availables languages type         : ["srt"] // || false
+    languages    : ["fr", "uk"] // || false all available languages type         : ["srt"] // || false
     stopOnFind   : true // || stop the request when a subtitle is find })
   .then( subs => {
     res.send(subs);